To be eligible to apply for a Thesis Master of Science degree in Neurobiology the student must complete the following:

 - 2 semesters of RIP (ANAT 7720)

-- Pass a Qualifying (Preliminary) exam in Neurobiology and Anatomy, which will include preparation and defense of a thesis or dissertation proposal
+- Pass a Qualifying (Preliminary) exam in Neurobiology, which will include preparation and defense of a thesis or dissertation proposal

 - Write a master’s thesis and successfully defend the contents of the thesis in an oral exam (thesis defense).